lejon/T-SNE-Java/tsne-demos/README.md

 This is still a "development" version, i.e it is currently not too useful as a stand alone tool.

-To see graps generated with this implementation, [Klick here](http://lejon.github.io/TSneJava/)
+To see graphs generated with this implementation, [Klick here](http://lejon.github.io/TSneJava/)

 Enjoy!
 -Leif